dynastic/DDBot/README.md

 A Discord bot developed by the Dynastic Development Team.

+**This project is very much a work-in-progress and contains a lot of shitty code.
+Contributions are appreciated!**

 ## Getting started

 These instructions will help you get a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.